DataDog/hiring-engineers/answers.md

 A service is a set of processes that do the same job.
 An example would be a simple web application with webapp and databases services.
 A resource is a particular action related to a service.
 An exampe of a resource would be a SQL database query (SELECT * FROM users WHERE id = Dawn).

-In support of the above work, I am including copies of my pythvenv folder which I used for the Flask app and Datadogpy Pyton Library install, mysql.yaml, datadog.yaml, mymetric.yaml, mymetric,py
+In support of the above work, I am including copies of my mysql.yaml, datadog.yaml, mymetric.yaml, mymetric.py

 **Thank you for giving me the opportunity to complete the hiring exercise.
 I learned a lot and really enjoyed it!